Adam-gewely/Crystal/README.md

 WARNING: CRYSTAL EXECUTOR IS A BIT UNSTABLE.
 RESTART CRYSTAL AND/OR ROBLOX IF YOU FACE ISSUES.
 If you are asking why I'm not open sourcing/publishing the code online is because its not even stable it can crash and stuffs like that.

+If you want to exploit in general, please install Bloxstrap.
+Using the web can and probably will work for most executors, but Bloxstrap guarentee's you will execute it.
+To install Bloxstrap go to: https://bloxstrap.org/dl Enjoy!